Is Snapchat Safe and Private for Kids?

 That’s the bad news.
 The good news, however, is that there are lots of tools and Snapchat features, including those we’ve listed above, allowing users to set privacy and safety restrictions and prevent underage users from being shown age-inappropriate content.
 While any online forum may never be 100% safe for kids, if parents deploy these features, familiarize themselves thoroughly with the app, and engage with their teens about their use of the platform, Snapchat can provide a fun, relatively safe arena in which kids can engage with their friends.

-What is the Safest Way to Use Snapchat?
+What is the safest way to use Snapchat?

 Ensure that all the relevant privacy and safety features are deployed on your kids’ Snapchat accounts, especially those around location sharing, and ensure that your teen isn’t able to access inappropriate content.
 Kids should be told never to accept friend requests from strangers and to notify parents if anything happens on the platform that makes them uncomfortable.

-Which is Safer, Instagram, or Snapchat?
+Which is safer: Instagram, Snapchat, or TikTok?

 For kids, Snapchat is likely to be a safer choice; unlike Instagram or other social platforms, content isn’t searchable, and Snapchat works by sending videos and images on a one-to-one basis.
 For this reason, many people believe that users are less likely to encounter cyberbullying on this platform or feel pressured to rack up large numbers of likes.